Alcohol and Health

-Responsible alcohol use can include choosing not to drink alcohol (especially if you are under the age of 21) or choosing to consume a moderate amount of alcohol based on your size and gender.
+Responsible alcohol use can include choosing not to drink alcohol (especially if you are under the age of 21) or choosing to consume a moderate amount of alcohol based on your size and biology.

 If you do choose to drink alcohol, there are four factors that determine how alcohol affects you.
 Alcohol can affect people very differently, even if they’ve consumed the same number of drinks.
 Understanding how these factors relate and affect you can help you and your friends stay safe: